-The median house price in Swanbourne is $2.2 million, having surged 15.8% over the past year.
+The median house price in Swanbourne is $2.2 million, having climbed sharply by 15.8% over the past year.
 Units have a median price of $1.2 million (+49.8% YoY).
-The current median weekly rent is $1300.
-This gives a gross rental yield of approximately 3.1%.
+The current median weekly rent is $1450.
+This gives a gross rental yield of approximately 3.4%.
 The median monthly mortgage repayment is $3,504.

 Swanbourne is served by 2 schools, including 1 primary, 1 combined.
 The average ICSEA score is 1139, which is well above the national average of 1,000.
 Public transport access includes 1 rail station, 22 bus stops.

-From an investment perspective, Swanbourne offers a gross rental yield of 3.1%, rated as moderate yield.
+Looking at the investment signals, Swanbourne shows a gross rental yield of approximately 3.4%, rated as moderate yield.
 Property prices are above the state median ($2.2M/$951K), placing it in the premium segment.
 The price-to-income ratio of 12.4x is considered stretched.
 House prices have moved +15.8% year-on-year.
+Population growth of +2.7% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.